intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 Each metric set contains a special *information* item called `QueryBeginTime` that represents a timestamp (in nanoseconds) for a sample.
 At the same time one can collect kernel execution intervals using ***Device Activity Tracing*** capabilities.
 So to map exact sample to the kernel invocation, one need just to check if sample timestamp is in between of kernel start and end timestamps.

-The problem is that metrics timestamp one can get with Intel(R) Metrics Discovery Application Programming Interface and kernel timestamps one can get e.g. with OpenCL(TM) or with oneAPI Level Zero (Level Zero) are different and can't be compared directly - so one has to convert them to a single time format first.
+The problem is that metrics timestamps one can get with Intel(R) Metrics Discovery Application Programming Interface and kernel timestamps one can get e.g. with OpenCL(TM) or with oneAPI Level Zero (Level Zero) are different and can't be compared directly - so one has to convert them to a single time format first.

 In Intel(R) Metrics Discovery Application Programming Interface library there is a function `GetGpuCpuTimestamps` that allows to bind GPU metrics timestamp to some CPU timestamp (which is based on `CLOCK_MONOTONIC` on Linux and `QueryPerformanceCounter` on Windows).